Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Related work

 Regarding bug prioritization, \citet{Umer2018} studied the effect of emotion analysis for the summary attribute of bug reports on bug prioritization.
 Specifically, they computed the emotion-value of each bug report and assigned them a priority level of P1 to P5.
-Moreover, they reported a high correlation ($r=0.405$) between emotion and the priority of bug reports. \citet{guo2020} utilized Natural Language Processing using Word2vec representation of bug summary and implementing a convolutional neural network (CNN). \citet{Shirin2020} pointed to a different concern for bug prioritization, noting that the bug priority and severity can be both subjective and misleading.
+Moreover, they reported a high correlation ($r=0.405$) between emotion and the priority of bug reports. \citet{guo2020} utilized natural language processing methods using Word2vec representation of bug summary and implemented a convolutional neural network (CNN) to determine bug triaging decisions. \citet{Shirin2020} pointed to a different concern for bug prioritization, noting that the bug priority and severity can be both subjective and misleading.
 They focused on the mutual impact of bugs by using a dependency graph.
 Although few other studies consider a graph-based analysis for the software evolution~\citep{Bhattacharya2012}, \citet{Shirin2020}'s work differs from those in terms of incorporating the uncertainty in the ITS.
 More specifically, they proposed a partially observable bug dependency graph, where the dependencies between the bugs are not fully observable beforehand and are revealed as the bugs are resolved, and defined its depth and degree as crucial factors affecting a bug's priority.
-They solved their POMDP model using the Monte Carlo simulation and compared their performance against the baseline policies.
+They solved their POMDP model using the Monte Carlo simulation and compared the performance of the resulting policy against the baseline policies.
 On the other hand, their work lacks an internal performance index that would allow them to compare different policies.
-Our contribution to the bug prioritization literature includes a comprehensive list of evolutionary and traditional metrics for reporting the performance of any prioritization or triage algorithm.
+In this regard, our contribution to the bug prioritization literature includes suggesting a comprehensive list of evolutionary and traditional metrics for reporting the performance of any prioritization or triage algorithm.
 We also consider a list of rule-based and machine learning strategies to cover different bug prioritization policies.
 Moreover, the novel Wayback Machine enables practitioners to compare their suggested approaches with the actual practice recorded in the ITS.
 Unlike previous works, we consider evaluating prioritization and triage algorithms through reconstructing the exact ecosystem at the time a decision is made.
-Therefore, instead of extracting bug attributes and using a stable CSV file to estimate bugs' priority level or the assigned developer, we rely on an evolving system that considers the exact bug attributes at each timestamp and shows the real impact of the prioritization or triage decisions.
+Therefore, instead of extracting bug attributes and using a fixed dataset typically stored in a CSV file to estimate bugs' priority level or the assigned developer, we rely on an evolving system that considers the exact bug attributes at each timestamp and shows the real impact of the prioritization or triage decisions.